-We provide a new Keynesian model where entrepreneurs face uninsurable idiosyncratic investment risk and credit constraints.
-Government bonds provide liquidity services.
+We provide a dynamic new Keynesian model in which entrepreneurs face uninsurable idiosyncratic investment risk and credit constraints.
+Government bonds provide liquidity services and raise net worth.
 Multiple steady states with positive values of public debt can be supported for a given permanent deficit-to-output ratio.
 The steady-state interest rates are lower than the economic growth rate and public debt contains a bubble component.
 We analyze the determinacy regions of policy parameter space and find that a large set of monetary and fiscal policy parameters can achieve debt and inflation stability given persistent fiscal deficits both away from and at the zero interest rate lower bound.

-JEL: E12, E31, E32, E43, E44, E52, E62 Keywords: Fiscal and monetary policy, determinacy, interest rate, new Keynesian model, public debt, bubble
+Keywords: Fiscal and monetary policy, determinacy, interest rate, new Keynesian model, public debt, bubble